 - Guidance and support on a wide range of property law matters

 We are dedicated to providing a high-quality and client-focused service.
-Our service charge arrears service is recommended by the Legal 500, the leading directory of recommended law firms, and, as an ARMA Partner, our firm is committed to the professional standards of leasehold management.
+Our service charge arrears service is recommended by the Legal 500.

 At Chandler Harris, we have a team of specialist service charge recovery lawyers who will work on your behalf to collect outstanding debts quickly, successfully and at no cost to you as we recover our fee from the other party every time.
 Our skilled and reliable lawyers have many years of experience delivering practical results that facilitate better block management and improved relationships with your leaseholders.